Chromebook migration guide

 It may be that you will decide to replace Google Apps after you deploy Windows devices.
 For more information on making this decision, see the Select cloud services migration strategy section of this guide.

-Find the same or similar apps in the Windows Store
+Find the same or similar apps in the Microsoft Store

-In other instances, the offline app does not have a version written for the Windows Store or is not a web app.
+In other instances, the offline app does not have a version written for the Microsoft Store or is not a web app.
 In these cases, look for an app that provides similar functions.
 For example, you might have a graphing calculator offline Android app published on the Chrome OS, but the software publisher does not have a version for Windows devices.
-Search the Windows Store for a graphing calculator app that provides similar features and functionality.
-Use that Windows Store app as a replacement for the graphing calculator offline Android app published on the Chrome OS.
+Search the Microsoft Store for a graphing calculator app that provides similar features and functionality.
+Use that Microsoft Store app as a replacement for the graphing calculator offline Android app published on the Chrome OS.

 Record the Windows app that replaces the Chromebook app in your app portfolio.

 The majority of Chromebook apps are web apps.
 Because you cannot run native offline Chromebook apps on a Windows device, there is no reason to perform app compatibility testing for offline Chromebook apps.
 However, you may have a number of web apps that will run on both platforms.

 Ensure that you test these web apps in Microsoft Edge.
 Record the level of compatibility for each web app in Microsoft Edge in your app portfolio.